Tobix99/smartBatteryBox/README.md

-# JS-enabled demo Mongoose OS firmware
+# JS-enabled not a DEMO Mongoose OS firmware

 This is the JS demo Mongoose OS app.
 It gets installed by default at [Mongoose OS installation step](https://mongoose-os.com/docs/).
 It has